 Every February, around the same time as the Sapporo Snow Festival, the Otaru Snow Light Path Festival is held.
 During this festival, the city is decorated with glittering lanterns and small snow statues which are lit up from 5pm until 9pm every night.

 How to get to Otaru

 From Sapporo Station, take JR Express Airport to Otaru Station (about 30 min)

-Ski slopes in Niseko
+4. Hit the slopes in Niseko

-How to go to Niseko
+How to get to Niseko

 From December to March, multiple bus companies run direct buses between Sapporo City and Niseko.
 The bus ride can take between 2.5 and 4 hours depending on pick-up location and destination.